jackycsie/jackycsiemedium/Output/users/jackycsie/zmediumtomarkdown/2020-09-16-leetcode-longest-common-prefix-bef9cc68d498.md

 ---
 title: LeetCode Longest Common Prefix
 author: 黃馨平
-date: 2020-09-16T15:23:05.504Z
+date: 2020-09-16T15:23:05.504+0000
+last_modified_at: 2020-09-16T15:23:05.504+0000
 categories: Jackycsie
 tags: [leetcode]
+description: Write a function to find the longest common prefix string amongst an array of strings.
+image:
+  path: assets/bef9cc68d498/1*IJc6nGMVqOhYEpfGK7EA-g.jpeg
 ---

-### [LeetCode] Longest Common Prefix
+### \[LeetCode\] Longest Common Prefix

 ![](assets/bef9cc68d498/1*IJc6nGMVqOhYEpfGK7EA-g.jpeg)

-Write a function to find the longest common prefix string amongst an array of strings.
+Write a function to find the longest common prefix string amongst an array of strings\.

-If there is no common prefix, return an empty string `""` .
+If there is no common prefix, return an empty string `""` \.

 **Example 1:**
 ```